-Garlic scapes are a tender, edible flower stalk that grows from the tops of hardneck garlic; the scape emerges upward then bends over to form a coil.
-The finished coil stage is the prime time to pick and eat the scape.
-Eventually, the scape will uncoil, straighten up, then become "woody."
+Garlic scapes are an edible flower stalk that grows from the tops of hardneck garlic in the spring.
+The garlic scape emerges upward then bends over to form a coil.
+The curled coil stage is prime time to pick and eat scapes.
+Eventually, the scapes will uncoil, straighten up, and become "woody."
 Garlic growers usually pick the scapes to direct the plants' energy towards making larger bulbs.
-Fresh, seasonal garlic scapes are available for a short time in the spring.
-Raw garlic scapes are crunchy, similar to a green bean or asparagus, with a mild garlic taste with a bit of zest.
+Raw garlic scapes' texture is similar to green beans or asparagus.
+They have a mild garlic taste with a bit of zest.
 Cooking garlic scapes will mellow out the flavor.
-Garlic scapes are so versatile to cook with; they are wonderful raw, chopped up in a salad or diced in a dressing or compound butter, add them to kick up salsas, dips, pestos, and chimichurri sauce, soups, stews, or stir-fries.
-Grill them to use as a savory side vegetable dish, sautee them to add to pasta dishes, or use as a pizza topping, great in scrambled eggs.
+Garlic scapes are so versatile to cook with; they are wonderful chopped up in a salad or diced in a dressing or compound butter.
+Add them to kick up salsas, dips, pestos, sauces, soups, stews, or stir-fries.
+Grill them to use as a savory side vegetable dish, sauté them to add to pasta dishes, use as a pizza topping, or add more flavor to scrambled eggs.
 Fresh garlic scapes will store for three weeks in the refrigerator wrapped in a paper bag.
 Garlic scapes can be pickled or frozen to keep enjoying them year-round.